Nusrat Fatullayev

-Nusrat Mohsun oghlu Fatullayev (Nüsrət Möhsün oğlu Fətullayev, May 29, 1913 – October 1, 1987) was a theater worker, artist, People's Artiste of the Azerbaijan SSR (1949), laureate of the State Prize of the Azerbaijan SSR (1972).
+Nusrat Mohsun oghlu Fatullayev (Nüsrət Möhsün oğlu Fətullayev, May 29, 1913 – October 1, 1987) was a stage designer, artist, People's Artiste of the Azerbaijan SSR (1949), and laureate of the State Prize of the Azerbaijan SSR (1972).

 Biography

 Nusrat Fatullayev was born on May 29, 1913, in Lankaran.
-In 1930–1934, he studied at the Azerbaijan State Azim Azimzadeh Art School.
-In 1938, he was appointed chief artist of the Azerbaijan National Drama Theatre and held that position until the end of his life.
+From 1930 to 1934, he studied at the Azerbaijan State Azim Azimzadeh Art School.
+In 1938, he was appointed the chief artist of the Azerbaijan National Drama Theatre, and he held that position until the end of his life.

-He gave stage design to "Hekayati Molla Ibrahim-Khalil Kimyagar" (Mirza Fatali Akhundov, 1938) comedy in Azerbaijan State Theatre of Young Spectators, "Arshin Mal Alan" (Uzeyir Hajibeyov, 1972), "Students' trick" (Rauf Hajiyev, 1940), "Young at Fifty Years Old" (Zulfugar Hajibeyov, 1943) operettas in Azerbaijan State Academic Theatre of Musical Comedy.
-He was the artist of more than fifty plays, such as "Almaz" (Jafar Jabbarly, 1936), "Vagif" (Samad Vurgun, 1938), "Tahmina and Zaur" (Anar, 1985) at the Azerbaijan State Drama Theater.
+He provided stage design for the comedy Hekayati Molla Ibrahim-Khalil Kimyagar (Mirza Fatali Akhundov, 1938) at the Azerbaijan State Theatre of Young Spectators, and for the operettas Arshin Mal Alan (Uzeyir Hajibeyov, 1972), Students' Trick (Rauf Hajiyev, 1940), and Young at Fifty Years Old (Zulfugar Hajibeyov, 1943) at the Azerbaijan State Academic Theatre of Musical Comedy.
+He worked as an artist for more than fifty plays, such as Almaz (Jafar Jabbarly, 1936), Vagif (Samad Vurgun, 1938), and Tahmina and Zaur (Anar, 1985) at the Azerbaijan State Drama Theater.

 Nusrat Fatullayev died on October 1, 1987, in Baku.
-He was buried in the II Alley of Honor.
+He was buried in the Second Alley of Honor.